When minor issues matter: symmetries, pluralism, and polarization in similarity-based opinion dynamics: Discussion

 Related to spatial structure, our model could be extended to coevolving networks where individuals can selectively sever ties with those holding dissimilar opinions and form new connections \cite{holme2006nonequilibrium,vazquez2008generic}.
 Such coevolution can lead to echo chambers and accelerated polarization, and understanding how issue weight heterogeneity affects these dynamics would be valuable.

 Second, we treat issue weights as fixed, but in reality, the perceived importance of issues changes over time in response to events, media coverage, and shifting social norms.
 Allowing dynamic weights that respond to population opinion distributions or external shocks could reveal interesting feedback loops.
 Further, in this work we assume a fixed set of issues and investigate transitions that happen once an extra issue is added, but a systematic study of emergence and fading of issues (issue birth and death) would connect to work on innovation and cultural evolution \cite{hirshleifer2021moonshots}.
-Similarly, we assume that issue weights are shared among all the individuals, while in reality the importance of various issues is personal and varies among the individuals.

 Third, our model assumes binary opinions on each issue.
 While this simplifies analysis, real opinions often have more nuanced gradations.
 Extending to continuous opinion spaces \cite{hegselmann2002opinion,stamoulas2018convergence} while maintaining heterogeneous issue weights would be worthwhile, though the symmetry analysis would become considerably more complex.